mahmoudimus/nose-timer/README.rst

 Usage
 -----

-Run nosetests with the ``--with-timer`` flag, and you will see a list of the tests and the time spent by each one:
+Run nosetests with the ``--with-timer`` flag, and you will see a list of the tests and the time spent by each one (in seconds):

     myapp.tests.ABigTestCase.test_the_world_is_running: 56.0010
     myapp.tests.ABigTestCase.test_the_rest_of_the_galaxy_is_running: 2356.0010